 - Approximately 541,000 Americans living today have been diagnosed with lung cancer at some point in their lives.3

 - During 2018, an estimated 234,030 new cases of lung cancer were expected to be diagnosed, representing about 13 percent of all cancer diagnoses.2

 - The majority of living lung cancer patients have been diagnosed within the last five years.
 Lung cancer is mostly a disease of the elderly.
 In 2015, 86 percent of those living with lung cancer were 60 years of age or older.3

-- Lung cancer is the most common cancer worldwide, accounting for 1.69 million new cases in 2015.5
+- Lung cancer is the most common cancer worldwide, accounting for 2.1 million new cases and 1.8 million deaths in 2018.5

 - The National Institutes of Health estimate that cancer care cost the U.S. an overall $147.5 billion in 2015, $13.4 billion of which is due to lung cancer.
 Lost productivity due to early death from cancer lead to an additional $134.8 billion in 2005, $36.1 billion of which was caused by lung cancer.6

 - More men are diagnosed with lung cancer each year, but more women live with the disease.
 The rate of new cases in 2015 showed that men develop lung cancer more often than women (57.8 and 45.9 per 100,000, respectively).3

 - The rate of new lung cancer cases (incidence) over the past 41 years has dropped 35 percent for men while it has risen 87 percent for women.
 In 1975, rates were low for women, but rising for both men and women.
 In 1984, the rate of new cases for men peaked (102.1 per 100,000) and then began declining.
 The rate of new cases for women increased further, did not peak until 1998 (52.9 per 100,000), and has now started to decline.3